Is it safe for women to travel alone? As a girl who wanders the world by herself I get asked this question a lot.

 I once accepted an invitation for drinks from a man and although it was the middle of the day and I was in a crowded place, something inside me urged me to go home so I did.
 I don’t get that urge very often and I’ll never know if something bad was going to happen, but I’d rather it that way.

 Listen to your gut and if your instincts are erring on the side of caution – follow them.

 As I said, I’ve not got any super powers and I’m vertically challenged so if somebody wants me to do harm, I’m unlikely to be able to do much about it.
 But that doesn’t mean I can’t do anything.

 I always try to make sure I’m alert to my surroundings (iPod out, ears and eyes taking things in).
 I notice people and I’m prepared to cross a road, change my route or stop someone and ask for help if I’m concerned.

 Most recently I tried a self-defense class, Krav Maga, which taught me a few skills to get out of a tricky situation.
 Can I knock down a gang of attackers in the style of Lara Croft?
 No, but what little moves I now know are better than nothing.

-Let’s start with the legalities: in many countries it is illegal to pack self-defense weapons, whether that includes pepper spray or a knife.
+Let’s start with the legalities: in many countries it is illegal to pack self-defence weapons, whether that includes pepper spray or a knife.
 Legalities aside, I do carry a penknife (for cutting avocado, officer) and I did have cause to wield it once when I was being followed by two men.

 It was enough for them to back off and while I accept that escalating matters with weapons is not necessarily wise, it worked for me in those circumstances and having it in my backpack keeps me feeling a little more confident – even if I do only use the tweezers to pluck an attacker into submission.